StevenBlack/vocab/million-dollar-words.md

 nervously and say stupid things that you regret later, you are suffering from a temporary case of logorrhea.
 Things could be worse—it's a real medical condition and some people suffer it permanently.

+### Longtermism
+a) Future people matter morally as much as people alive now. b) There are likely many more future people than people alive now. c) Small changes now can have huge repercussions in future.
+If these are true, should we be doing more for future generations?

 ### looby